SteveBarnett/Remixing/_big-ideas/thinking-fast-and-slow.md

 ---
-title: Thinking, Fast and Slow
+title: Thinking, fast and slow
+layout: big-ideas
 ---

 ### What is it?